 Interdisciplinary.
 Community.
 Advocacy.
 Humor.

 "Jewelry for Trees: Beaded Necklace" - Cotton thread, found wood, and coyote gourdsThis was my first visit to Joshua Tree National Park.
 Unlike the rhythmic grey wash of bluestem and wheat to which I am accustomed, the ecosystem of the Mojave looked randomly stippled with organic life.
 Every plant appeared to give itself a wide berth from its neighbors, creating a dotted environment where each entity was exhibited in full view.
 Desert fauna is alien-like, and I had the good fortune of experiencing the Mojave at a time where it was in full bloom with many tendril and palm cupping brightly colored flowers.
-The desert sky rivaled a Midwestern panorama - in the daytime I was able to gauge the time by the sun's position against a brilliant blue backdrop, and at night a razor-sharp moon would rise,…Continue
+The desert sky rivaled a Midwestern panorama - in the daytime I was able to gauge the time by the sun's position against a brilliant blue backdrop, and at night a razor-sharp moon would rise, surrounded by a crystal clear spattering of stars.…Continue

 Just barely breaking the speed limited I passed the usually full campsite signs that donned the Park over the weekend.
 But today was Tuesday.
 I tried to keep my calm, which was easily blown away with the next intense gust of wind.
 I then passed a new sign covered in construction worker orange.
 Glowing with the intense morning rays the words jumped at me screaming their all cap authoritative statement: ALL CAMPGROUNDS FULL!!!“Oh crap!”
 I spat out along with a few f bombs then sped even more in a crazed attempt to find a vacant campsite during the biggest bloom the desert has seen in 10 years.
 I was no longer breaking but full on destroying the law.
 She was traveling hundreds of miles to spend a week in the park and I didn’t even have a camping spot.
 “You will figure it out, you always do.”
 I said aloud.…Continue